Overview & Supported Outputs

 High resolution results

-Our tech is capable of creating super high-res images that are applicable for print.
+Our tech is capable of creating photo studio quality images that are even useable for print.
 The output resolution depends on the provided input data:

 The resolution of the input image should have at least the same resolution as the desired output image resolution.

-The simulation of the garment needs to have a high enough geometrical resolution (especially complex shapes).
+The simulation of the garment should look as realistic as possible.
+This means the geometrical resolution needs to be high enough (especially complex shapes).

 Optional: (if size recommendation is requested)